Director, Office of Research Ethics and Integrity

 2.6.4 Research misconduct

 QUT is committed to the highest standard of integrity in research.
-The University expects that all staff, researchers and research students will comply with all relevant policies, procedures and regulatory obligations.
-The QUT Code of Conduct for Research forms an integral part of the University’s research governance framework and promotes ethical research behaviour within the University community.
-It is consistent with the Australian Code for the Responsible Conduct of Research.
+The University expects that all staff, researchers and research students will comply with all relevant policies, procedures, standards and regulatory obligations.
+The QUT Code for responsible conduct of research (the QUT Research Code) forms an integral part of the University’s research governance framework and promotes ethical research behaviour within the University community.
+It is consistent with the Australian Code for the Responsible Conduct of Research 2018 (the Code).

-The QUT Code of Conduct for Research is based on the following principles:
+The QUT Research Code is based on the following principles:

 - Research at QUT is undertaken in an ethical and accountable environment, based on shared commitment by the University and its researchers to maintain a strong culture of integrity and fair conduct

-- The QUT Code of Conduct for Research imposes requirements on researchers which are in addition to the general ethical obligations for members of the University community set out in the QUT Staff Code of Conduct (B/8.1)
+- The QUT Research Code imposes requirements on researchers which are in addition to the general ethical obligations for members of the University community set out in the QUT Staff Code of Conduct (B/8.1)

-- The University has no tolerance for any misconduct or unethical behaviour in its research activities and all allegations of research misconduct will be investigated and, where necessary, managed in accordance with the research misconduct procedures (D/2.7)
+- The University has no tolerance for any misconduct or unethical behaviour in its research activities.
+All allegations of research misconduct and breaches of this Code will be investigated in accordance with managing and investigating potential breaches of the QUT Code for responsible conduct of research (D/2.7), consistent with the NHMRC Guide to Managing and Investigating potential breaches of the Australian Code for the Responsible Conduct of Research

 - All researchers will be appropriately trained in relevant research policies and procedures and the University’s expectations for ethical and responsible behaviour